Vegetable Tortellini Soup

 Instructions

 1. Heat the olive oil in a large pot over medium heat.
 Add the onions, garlic, and carrots.
-Cook until softened, about 8-10 minutes.
+Cook until softened, about 8 to 10 minutes.

-2. Add the Italian seasoning, crushed red pepper, diced tomatoes, chicken stock, salt and, pepper.
-Bring to the pot to a strong simmer for about 10 minutes.
+2. Add the Italian seasoning, crushed red pepper, diced tomatoes, chicken stock, salt and pepper.
+Simmer the soup for about 10 minutes.

-3. Add the tortellini to the soup and simmer it until the tortellini is cooked through about 10 minutes.
+3. Add the tortellini to the soup and simmer until the tortellini is cooked, about 3 to 5 minutes.
 Add the fresh herbs and stir to combine.
-To server, ladle the soup into bowls and serve with grated Parmesan.
+To serve, ladle the soup into bowls and garnish with grated Parmesan.

 Notes